tud-sumo/docs/docs/index.md

 ## Latest Version

-The Latest version of TUD-SUMO is _v3.0.12_, and was released on 10/09/2024.
+The Latest version of TUD-SUMO is _v3.1.0_, and was released on 17/09/2024.
 All previous versions and their change notes can be found on [GitHub](https://github.com/tud-sumo/tud_sumo/releases) or [PyPI](https://pypi.org/project/tud-sumo/#history).
 This documentation was last updated on {{ git.date.strftime("%d/%m/%Y") }}.

 The change notes for the latest version are:

-### Saving Object Parameters & Vehicle In/Out Function Improvements
+### SPARKS Release

 #### Additions & Improvements

-  - Added `Simulation.save_objects()` to save object initialisation parameters.
-  - Added routes to object parameters in `Simulation.[save/load]_objects()`.
-  - Added `"simulation"` as a valid parameter in vehicle in/out functions, which will pass in the simulation object itself.
-  - Added ability to use extra (non-simulation) parameters in vehicle in/out functions.
-These are set when the function is added and can be updated using `Simulation.update_vehicle_function_parameters()`.
+  - Improved `keep_data` option in `Simulation.step_through()` to speed up runtime when not storing data.
+  - Improved handling and error messages for string inputs.
+  - Changed `show_events` in `Plotter` functions:
+    - Events are no longer shown by default.
+    - `show_events` now takes a list of event IDs (or 'all') instead of a true/false value.
+  - Changed events in `sim_data` to save as a dictionary, not a list.
-  - Added `gui_file` to `Simulation.start()`.
+  - Added `vehs_per_cycle` to `Simulation.set_tl_metering_rate()` & validated outputs.
-  - Added more comments to the `Simulation` class.
+  - Added origin (departure) position to demand inputs.

 #### Bug Fixes

+  - Fixed `Plotter` handling of simulation data not starting at time step 0.
-  - Fixed error in `Plotter.plot_junc_flows()` when plotting with active simulations.
+  - Fixed errors in `Plotter.plot_throughput()` (index error and key error when plotting with removed vehicles).
-  - Fixed time range not working correctly in `Plotter.plot_tl_colours()`.
-  - Removed invalid edges/lanes from their respective lists.
-  - Corrected default vehicle type when adding demand - now set to '_DEFAULT_VEHTYPE_' when no type is specified.
-  - Fixed error when removing vehicles on tracked edges.
-  - Improved validation for phase inputs.
-  - Added more pathing validation when adding new vehicles/routes.
-  - Fixed error in `Simulation.cause_incident()` when defining specific `vehicle_ids`.
+  - Fixed missing NumPy import.
+  - Removed scenario tools until they can be updated.

 ## Contact